Table of Contents

 It has Anti-inflammatory, Anti-Arthritic activity, Analgesic, Sedative property, Antioxidant, Antimicrobial activity, Hepatoprotective activity, Antidiabetic, Anti-cancer, Antidiarrheal, and Anti-convulsant properties.

-The main chemical constituents of Country Mallow are carbohydrates, steroids, glycosides, flavonoids, tannins, and Phenolic compounds.
+The main chemical constituents of Indian Mallow are carbohydrates, steroids, glycosides, flavonoids, tannins, and Phenolic compounds.
 Traditionally, roots and bark are used as an aphrodisiac, anti-diabetic, nervine tonic, and diuretic.
 Seeds are used in urinary disorders.
 The seeds are used as laxatives in piles and in the treatment of cough.

 Here are some health benefits.